Type Ia supernovae interacting with a close circumstellar material (SNe Ia-CSM) are SNe Ia inside planetary nebulae (SNIPs): INTRODUCTION

 In addition to general explorations and studies of different scenarios, there are debates about the scenarios for specific SNe Ia.
-While \cite{Dasetal2025NatAs} and \cite{Mandaletal2025SNR0509} argued for the double-detonation (DDet) scenario for SNR 0509-67.5, I argued for the CD scenario \citep{Soker2025SNR0509}. \cite{MandalSetal2025Tycho} argued for the DDet scenario for Tycho SNR, while I argued for the CD scenario \citep{Soker2025Tycho}.
-Specifically, I argue that both SNRs are SNe Ia inside planetary nebulae (SNIPs; \citealt{DickelJones1985} already argued that Tycho is an SNIP).
+While \cite{Dasetal2025NatAs} and \cite{Mandaletal2025SNR0509} argued for the double-detonation (DDet) scenario for SNR 0509-67.5, I argued for the CD scenario \citep{Soker2025SNR0509}.
+The dispute is whether the metal distribution, like calcium, sulfur, and iron, matches simulations of the DDet scenario, or is better compatible with a SN Ia inside planetary nebulae (SNIP) in the framework of the CD scenario. \cite{MandalSetal2025Tycho} argued for the DDet scenario for Tycho SNR, while I argued for the CD scenario \citep{Soker2025Tycho}; \cite{DickelJones1985} already argued that Tycho is an SNIP.
+The two papers used different analyses to reach their different conclusions: \cite{MandalSetal2025Tycho} analyzed the sizes of small-scale turbulent substructures of different elements, while \citep{Soker2025Tycho} analyzed the outer structure, which shows two opposite protrusions, i.e., ears.
+Specifically, I argue that both SNRs are SNIPs.

+The CD scenario predicts that a large fraction of SNe Ia are SNIPs.
+Earlier papers estimated that a large fraction of SNe Ia are SNIPs: $f_{\rm SNIP}(2015) > 0.2$ \citep{TsebrenkoSoker2015}, $f_{\rm SNIP}(2019) \simeq 0.15 - 0.2$ \citep{Soker2019CEEDTD}, $f_{\rm SNIP}(2022) \simeq 0.5$ \citep{Soker2022RAA}, $f_{\rm SNIP}(2025) > 0.5$ \citep{Soker2025SNR0509}, and $f_{\rm SNIP}(2026) \simeq 0.7-0.9$ \citep{Soker2025Tycho}.
+The increase in the estimated value of $f_{\rm SNIP}$ over the years resulted from new observations of SN Ia remnants and analyzing them with a specific search for morphological features similar to those of planetary nebulae and for massive hydrogen-rich circumstellar material (CSM), like the case of SNR 0509-67.5 and Tycho mentioned above.